-- a.
-Fifty (50) interrogatories (including sub-parts) on each opposing party. - b.
-Fifty (50) requests for admission on each opposing party. - c.
-Twelve (12) depositions (not including depositions of testifying experts) taken by the plaintiffs, twelve (12) depositions taken by the defendants, and twelve (12) depositions taken by the third-party defendants, regardless of the number of separate parties designated as plaintiffs, defendants, and third-party defendants.
+a.
+50 interrogatories (including sub-parts) on each opposing party.

+b.
+50 requests for admission on each opposing party.

+c.
+12 depositions (not including depositions of testifying experts) taken by the plaintiffs, 12 depositions taken by the defendants, and 12 depositions taken by the third-party defendants, regardless of the number of separate parties designated as plaintiffs, defendants, and third-party defendants.
+The Court reminds the parties that depositions do not have to be limited to 9 a.m. to 5 p.m.
+Monday through Friday.

-The parties may agree by stipulation on other limits on discovery within the context of the limits and deadlines established by these Procedures and the Court's Case Management Order, but the parties may not alter the limitations provided by these Procedures without leave of Court.
+The parties may agree by stipulation on other limits on discovery within the context of the limits and deadlines established by these Procedures, but the parties may not alter the limitations provided by these Procedures without leave of Court.

-- 7.3 Depositions.
-Depositions shall be conducted in accordance with the following guidelines: - a.
-All parties or employees will be made available for deposition on five days notice to counsel. - b.
-Counsel and their clients shall not engage in private, off-the-record conferences during the client's deposition, except for the purpose of deciding whether to assert a privilege. - c.
+7.3 - Depositions.
+Depositions shall be conducted in accordance with the following guidelines:

+a.
+Counsel and their clients shall not engage in private, off-the-record conferences during the client's deposition, except for the purpose of deciding whether to assert a privilege.

+b.
 Deposing counsel shall provide to the witness's counsel a copy of all documents shown to the witness during the deposition.
 The copies shall be provided either before the deposition begins or contemporaneously with the showing of each document to the witness.
 The witness and the witness's counsel do not have the right to discuss documents privately before the witness answers questions about the documents.

-Formatted: Indent: Left: 0", Right: -0.01", Space Before: 0.5 pt d.
+c.
 When the deponent or any party demands that the deposition be read and signed, the failure of the deponent to read and sign the deposition within thirty days from the date the transcript becomes available to the deponent shall be deemed to ratify the entire deposition.